Frequently asked questions about the DRGA

 Not all EPAs will need to be completed in order.

 However EPA 2 - Obstetric Epidural Analgesia, does need to be completed before EPA 7 - Obstetric Analgesia and Anaesthesia.
 These are the only two EPAs that must be done in sequence.
 So while the EPAs do not necessarily need to be completed sequentially it’s likely that the paediatric and obstetric EPAs will be completed later in training and pain medicine, perioperative assessment and epidural analgesia EPA’s will be completed earlier in training.
-EPAs 1 - 4 must be completed, and EPAs 5 - 7 commenced to be eligible to sit for the DRGA Standardised Structured Scenario-based assessment (DRGA-SSSA)
+EPAs 1 - 4 must be completed, and EPAs 5 - 7 commenced to be eligible to sit for the RGA Standardised Structured Scenario-based assessment (RGA-SSSA)

 Are any courses going to be mandatory, for example a “difficult conversations” course where graded assertiveness is taught?